rita-barbosa/LAPR5-2425/docs/sprint-2/1220841/us-6.2.2/readme.md

 ## 1. Context

-This is the first time this user story is worked on.
+This is the second time this user story is being addressed; the focus for this sprint is to implement a user interface for it.

 ## 2. Requirements